-In 2004, He released his first album "M.I.A.M.I.".
+In 2004, he released his first album "M.I.A.M.I.".
 After that numerous albums was published by him those are extremely popular.
-His notable performance in World Cup Football 2014 introduces him to every corner of world.
+His notable performance in World Cup Football 2014 introduces him to every corner of the world.

 Learn more about Pitbull from Wikipedia.
 In this article, we are providing you the best Pitbul quotes.

 Everyday above ground is a great day, remember that.

 Just out here workin' hard and doin' what we do best: grind, hustle, and anything possible to create new opportunities.

 Don't be afraid to lose.
 Listen.
 And always invest in yourself.

 I always wanna be able to fight, I always wanna be able to go left when they tell me to go right, not because I'm being hard-headed, it's just me taking a creative stance.
 I have no problem with constructive criticism, but, at the same time, I have a problem with doin' the same thing that everybody's doin'.
 And that's the way I've found a way to survive in the music game.

 I don't understand the word 'lose', I only understand the word 'learn'.